 I studied Photography at college, but was ultimately discouraged by my tutor, who told me I had no eye for a good photograph, and that photography would be a useless pursuit for me.
 That really stuck and, sadly, I didn’t pick up a camera again until 2010, when my brother passed away.
 I inherited his old DSLR.
 He took such amazing photographs—and with his camera it was as if I could see the world through his eyes.
 I believe you are where you put your focus.

 How would you describe your photographic approach?

 To slow down and to observe, that’s the most important thing.
-My approach to photography is about feeling, energy.
+My approach to photography is about a feeling, an energy.
 I ask myself, what’s the story you want to tell?
 Think beyond capturing just one image, understand and find that connection.
 Learn your editing style, because it can bring a picture to life.
 I am always inspired by the work of Slim Aarons and Arthur Elgort, and contemporary photographers like Steve McCurry and Lachlan Bailey.

-You used a Leica M10-R for the series.
+You used a Leica M10R for the series.
 How was your experience with it?

 What kind of other techniques do you use during your photographic process?

 I like to shoot wide open apertures and also add a little grain to my images in post — I love the timeless feel of film emulation.

 You sell your travel images also in a web-based shop.
 Why do you believe people love images of places they’ve never been themselves?

 I’ve been overwhelmed by the response to my photographs — I’m still surprised people want to hang my work on their walls!!
 But I am very grateful.
 In this moment of collective stillness, I think we are all looking to memories of travel.
 Photographs have the ability to transport us to another time, another place.